CExCSingh/Python-Scripts/Filter-Script/README.md

 # Filter-Script File

-This script will read a csv file and filter out all records which contain a specific value for a column selected
+This script will read a csv file and only keep records which contain a specific value for a column selected

 ## Inputs: